Owls are secretive but magnificent birds. They play an important role in our environment as predators. Most of them are active at night.

 Those owls that nest in Illinois use a variety of nesting strategies.
 Depending on the species, the nest location may be on the ground, in a tree cavity, in a nesting box, in an old nest of another bird species or in abandoned buildings or other human-made structures.

 Eight species of owls are regular residents of or visitors to Illinois.
 You can read more about them below.
-A few other owl species are sometimes seen in Illinois, but those birds have traveled away from their normal territory.
+Three other owl species are sometimes seen in Illinois, but those birds have traveled away from their normal territory.